-Pennsauken NJ Harassment Lawyer
+Pennsauken NJ Harassment Defense Lawyer

 Harassment is a commonly used term in our society and culture today.
 However, these allegations are extremely serious and may spell life-altering consequences for those accused of harassment.
 In New Jersey, harassment is a criminal offense that may result in a sentence to serve up to 30 days in the county jail and a fine of up to $500.
 Further, it will appear on a criminal background check and may serve as an impediment when pursuing future employment and educational opportunities.
 It may also present a problem if you want to volunteer in a community organization or even adopt a child.
 Harassment charges are often issued in the context of domestic violence, between former spouses, dating partners, or others whose relationships have soured.
-When this occurs, the person accused of harassment may face criminal charges as well as a restraining order, which are dealt with in two separate legal proceedings, both of which can spell devastating results.
+When this occurs, the person accused of harassment may face criminal charges in violation of N.J.S.A.
+2C:33-4 as well as a restraining order, which are dealt with in two separate legal proceedings, both of which can spell devastating results.
 In either scenario, a conviction for harassment threatens to damage your reputation, your relationships, and essentially, your life.
-To protect yourself, it is highly advisable to have an experienced harassment defense lawyer in your corner.
+To protect yourself, it is highly advisable to have an experienced Camden harassment defense lawyer in your corner.

+Whether or not you decide the use an attorney to defend criminal charges filed against you, it is important to understand New Jersey’s Harassment law.
 Under New Jersey law, charges for harassment are described in section N.J.S.A.
 2C:33-4 of the New Jersey Criminal Code.
 With regard to harassment, the statute provides the following:

 A person commits a petty disorderly persons offense if, with purpose to harass another, he or she: